whoswhip/Sharpbin/README.md

 - Editable pastes
 ...
 And more to come!

+# TODO
+- Fix css on the confirmations
+- Update file size when an edit is made in the database

 # Demo Website & Screenshots
 You can find the test website at https://bin.whoswhip.top , there is no removed functionality and is the exact same code in this repo.
 <div>